The People's House and the Official Residence of New York's Mayors since 1942

 As you will discover, Gracie Mansion and its surrounding land hold an important place in the history of both New York City and the United States well before the House was designated the official residence of the Mayor of the City of New York in 1942.
 Download the following guide before your visit to Gracie Mansion:

-For a limited time (while supplies last, limit (1) per group)Teachers will recieve a copy of Gracie Mansion: A Celebration of New York City's Mayoral Residence by Ellen Stern
+For a limited time (while supplies last, limit (1) per group)Teachers will receive a copy of Gracie Mansion: A Celebration of New York City's Mayoral Residence by Ellen Stern

 At the present time we are only providing tours in English and soon hope to expand to other languages.